Novimatrem/blog/about.markdown

 Hi, I'm Novi- or *Novimatrem*.

 I'm a sleepy young woman who's a web developer and Linux tinkerer, living in the United Kingdom.
 A pansexual, polyamorous, cat-kin (otherkin) girl.
-A big fan of technology, programming, food, computer hardware & software, and I spend a lot of my time writing code. gaming is pretty good, too
+A big fan of technology, programming, food, computer hardware & software, and I spend a lot of my time writing code.
+Video-making is pretty great, too.
+I put my heart and soul into the things I do, & strive to create great stuff to the best of my ability in various media types.

 My real name is zoey - you're welcome to call me that if you wish to not say my 'gamer username'.